claresudbery/clare-wiki-ably/pages/organising/tools/obsidian.md

 			- QuickAdd
 	- Templates:
 		- I currently have a template called `Center Align Text Template.md` that has an associated hotkey, so it's worth copying this and its `Left Align` and `Right Align` siblings over (along with the parent `Templates` folder)
+		- I also have many other templates - basically it's just worth checking what's in the `Templates` folder
 	- Hotkeys:
 		- Copy `hotkeys.json` from the `.obsidian` folder of another vault ^hk-json
 			- Remember that if the other vault has hotkeys that you want to keep that refer to specific things created using community plugins, you need to create those things first - eg a specific [[#QuickAdd]] macro